I’m always puzzled by people who feel guilty for drinking coffee.

 Many people notice improved results by switching from cow’s milk to almond milk or coconut milk, but still leave room in their diet for dairy foods like grass-fed butter, fermented foods like yogurt and kefir, and organic half & half.
 The only way to know for sure is trial and error.
 Try something for a few weeks, track how you feel, track your results.
 There’s your answer.

-Going skim/non-fat doesn’t solve the problem.
-The saturated fat in regular whole milk can help buffer the affects of the sugar, stabilizing blood sugar.
-The problem isn’t the fat.
+Going skim/non-fat doesn’t solve the problem because the problem with dairy isn’t the fat.
 It’s the sugar.

-Some other far-less-significant, but still-perhaps-interesting notes given my passion for the coffee:
+Some other far-less-significant, but still-perhaps-interesting notes given my passion for coffee:

 - I love the ritual of preparing coffee: grinding the beans, smelling the fresh grounds, listening to the coffee maker gurgle, picking out which mug I'll use.
 But even with all of that, I rarely finish one mug of coffee.
 The first few sips are heavenly, but then I usually get sucked into writing or responding to emails.
 Sometimes I reheat it in the microwave:)